mslot/stack/Readme.md

 # Status
 This is still pretty alpha.
-I have not yet tested everything.
-I am still in the process of getting the galera cluster up with consul.
-This works with one galera node, and I am in the process of testing it with more nodes.
-After this is tested, I will move on to add root password rotation with vault.
-Hereafter I will experiment with hazelcast.
+For now I have a working Galera cluster, that works together with consul, and root rotation, som two user password rotations.

 This is a development setup, and on the short sight this is not intended for production.
 In the long run this is going to be production ready code.